-Red wine as you can imagine is made of black grapes that were fermented on skins and it is quite usual that winemakers will decide to extract as much colour, tannins and other flavonoids (including antioxidants and nutrients) as possible.
-They may opt for gentle way (more expensive but better for you) or mass market cheap and cheerful extraction to do it quickly and for the max amount of grapes as possible (no need to say that those wines contain much less goodness).
+Red wine types, as you can imagine, are made of black grapes that were fermented on skins and it is quite usual that winemakers will decide to extract as much colour, tannins and other flavonoids (including antioxidants and nutrients) as possible.
+They may opt for gentle way (more expensive but better for you) or mass market cheap and cheerful extraction to do it quickly and for the max amount of grapes as possible (no need to say that those red wine types contain much less goodness).

 Tannins, especially in very young red wine types, can be quite harsh and astringent.
 Some varieties, i.e. Cabernet Sauvignon, are especially potent and very high in tannins.
 Hence some types of red wines are better suited for oak treatment, whereas some are better off young and fresh.
 We encourage you to try both styles to make your own opinion.

 Tasting samples: For unoaked red you can try a light Rioja Joven ‘Vina Illusion’.
 It is made strictly according to Rioja standards, but the fruit is pure and very straightforward.
 It has beautiful forest fruit, red fruit and strawberry flavours without any sweet vanilla flavours that we typical to oaked Rioja wines.